Cindy and Barrett with RV in Montrose

 We made the switch and haven’t turned back since!

-That being said, there are ways to still get an unlimited plan out there!
-I’m just outdated on my information in this area since we have stuck with this old plan.
+Sadly for readers, that plan has since been discontinued.
+We were grandfathered into it, but I cannot recommend it to new subscribers.
+That being said, there are still ways to get an unlimited plan!
+I’m just outdated in my information in this area since we have stuck with that old plan.

 I recommend checking out the Mobile Internet Resource Center for the newest information on mobile internet.
 They live the nomadic life and do a great job of laying out all of the available options on their site.

 Once we got the Verizon hotspot, we had Sprint and Verizon hotspot options.
-We liked having two networks to pick from but quickly realized the other network should be AT&T, instead of Sprint, purely due to the better service options across the states.
+We liked having two networks to pick from but quickly realized the other network should be AT&T instead of Sprint, purely due to the better service options across the states.

 We finally switched our phones over to AT&T in the summer of 2019 at the Mall of America.
 And then rode some rides to celebrate! 👇